davidasboth/davidasboth.github.io/content/articles/machine learning/machine-learning-haikus.md

 Slug: machine-learning-haikus
 Status: published
 Summary: Forget "machine learning in plain English".
 Instead, I present some of the most popular algorithms in haiku form.
 Consider it "machine learning for the busy".
-Alias: /2017/04/17/machine-learning-haikus

 You know how there are lots of blog posts out there about machine learning algorithms "in plain English"?
 They're popular because many people want to learn about machine learning, but don't want to be bombarded with heavy maths the moment they start.
-I agree, I think machine learning should be taught [intuition first](/blog/intuition-first-machine-learning/).
+I agree, I think machine learning should be taught [intuition first](/intuition-first-machine-learning).
 I also recognise that people are busy and don't want to spend hours reading up on algorithms to understand them.